Ether (B.o.B album)

-Ether is the fourth studio album by American rapper B.o.B.
-The album was released on May 12, 2017, by Label No Genre and distributed by Empire Distribution, it is the first album by B.o.B to be released independently.
-The album is the fifth installment in his Element series going back to 2015, with the previous four compiled on 2016's Elements.
-The album features guest appearances from Lil Wayne, Young Thug, T.I., Big K.R.I.T., Ty Dolla Sign, Usher, CeeLo Green, Young Dro, and more.
+Ether is the fourth studio album by American rapper B.o.B, released on May 12, 2017 by Label No Genre, with distribution by Empire Distribution.
+It is B.o.B's first album to be released independently.
+The album received generally positive critical response, while it narrowly entered the Billboard 200 at number 179.

+The album is the fifth installment in his Element series, which dates back to 2015; the previous four projects were compiled on 2016's Elements.
+The album features guest appearances from Lil Wayne, Young Thug, T.I., Big K.R.I.T., Ty Dolla Sign, Usher, CeeLo Green, and Young Dro, among others.
+Production was handled by B.o.B and Big K.R.I.T. themselves, as well as 30 Roc and JaqueBeatz.